ministryofjustice/hmpps-spring-boot-sqs/README.md

 Use this command to run a standalone LocalStack instance:

-`docker compose -f docker-compose-test.yml up localstack`
+`docker-compose -f docker-compose-test.yml up localstack`

 And to run the tests use this command - as often as you like: